pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/evolution_of_retrieval_augmented_generation_draft_v2_1_jan_2024.md

 Retrieval Augmented Generation is a strategic approach employed to integrate external, user-specific data into the process of generating responses or content with large language models.
 Unlike traditional LLMs, which rely solely on their training data, RAG allows these models to dynamically fetch relevant information from external sources during the generation phase.

-With the architecture of RAG we are seperating the role of knowledge and reasoning.
+With the architecture of RAG we are seperating the [role of knowledge and reasoning (book link)](https://pattersonconsultingtn.com/content/intro_to_llms_ebook.html).
 This idea is visually illustrated in the diagram below.

 <img src="./images/pct_knowledge_vs_reasoning_jan_2024.png" width="1000px" />